Axway/agents-kong/README.md

 ## Build and run the binary

+To build the discovery agent run `make build-disc`

-To build the agents run `make build`
+To build the traceability agent run `make build-trace`

-To run the discovery agent run `make run-discovery`
+To run the discovery agent run `make run-disc`

-To run the traceability agent run `make run-traceability`
+To run the traceability agent run `make run-trace`

+# Kong Discovery Agent

+The discovery agent

+The discovery agent has two mode to discover specs.
+Specs can be discovered from either the Kong Developer Portal by setting `specDevPortalEnabled` to `true`, or they can be discovered from a local directory.
+To discover specs from a local directory provide a file path for the agent to look find specs in by setting the `specHomePath` field.

+# Kong Traceability Agent